MontelioneLab/AISAR/README.md

 ```
    > python ../scripts/runSCC.py RCI1.csv ESmodels > scc.sc
 ```
  - runRPF.py and getRPF.py: calculate RPF scores for all models, and write to file rpf.sc.
-A shorter version will be provided soon.
+The performance can be improved by skipping all output files and only keep the RPF scores ... comming soon.

 ```
    > cd NMRdata (working at this directory)